CodeCommodoreMEET/hdl-learning/basic_projects/12_1-Bit-Data_Comparator/README.md

-# 🔄 3-to-8 Decoder – Verilog HDL Project
+# 🔍 1-Bit Data Comparator – Verilog HDL Project

-This project implements a **3-to-8 Decoder** using **Behavioral Modeling** in Verilog.
-The decoder activates one of the eight outputs corresponding to a 3-bit binary input.
+This project implements a **1-bit data comparator** using Verilog HDL in **behavioral modeling style**.
+The comparator takes two 1-bit binary inputs and produces three outputs indicating whether:

-✅ A testbench exhaustively simulates all 8 input combinations and visualizes the results using **GTKWave**.
+- Input A is greater than Input B
+- Input A is equal to Input B
+- Input B is greater than Input A

+The design is tested with a Verilog testbench and verified using GTKWave simulation.

 ---